• 8 months | 8 documentaries in the rough cut stage

 The producers start thinking about the best distribution and festival strategy, searching for opportunities for their films within different territories, platforms or institutions.

-The first session will take place in Banská Štiavnica, Slovakia between April 24-29.
+The first session took place in Banská Štiavnica, Slovakia between April 24-29.

 2ND session / fine cut / June 26-July 2